Mailclark/bot2hook/README.md

 * Save the integration.
 * Go to http://bot2hook.local/add_bot.php?bot=XXX replacing `XXX` with the new bot API token you’ve just created.

-You should receive a wave of new messages in the log channel including, at least, a message beginning with:
+You’ll receive a wave of new messages in the log channel, including a message beginning with:

 > Sample webhook event received:

 Followed by the JSON of the rtmStart event.

-The test bot’s status in your Slack team must be now ‘connected’.
-Talk to him, you’ll receive events for your messages in the log channel.
+The test bot must now appear as connected in your Slack team.
+Talk to him, you’ll receive the events corresponding to your messages in the log channel.

-## Production
+## In production

 Bot2Hook is used in production to power [MailClark](https://mailclark.ai).

-We suggest you create a folder e.g. `sample/`.
+We recommend you keep the `sample/` folder for future reference.
+Duplicate it and rename the new folder.

-#### Docker-compose file
+### Docker-compose file

-Write your own Docker-compose file, using `sample/docker-compose.webhook.yml` as a basis.
+Edit `your_conf_folder/docker-compose.webhook.yml`.

-* Update the `bot2hook_rabbitmq` config, change the user and password to connect to RabbitMQ Management pages.
-You can also change the port (by default http://your.bot2hook.domain:8085)
+* Update the `bot2hook_rabbitmq` parameters:
+ * User and password to connect to RabbitMQ Management UI;
+ * Change the port, if needed (by default http://your.bot2hook.domain:8085).
+* Update `volumes`:
-* Update `volumes`, replace `sample/` by the path to your files.
-Remove the third volume pointing to sample/public, only use for testing usage.
+ * Replace `sample/` with the path to your files;
+ * Remove the third volume pointing to sample/public, only used for testing purposes.
-* Change the `CONF_FILE` value and use a label with meaning for you.
-* You can remove the `extra_hosts` part, it's only usefull because we use a local domain for testing.

-#### Apache conf
+* Update `CONF_FILE`: pick any name you like.
+* Remove `extra_hosts`, only used for testing purposes.

+### Apache config file

-Write your own, helping you with the  `sample/apache2/bot2hook.conf`.
-You can choose any name for this file, just keep the `.conf` extension.
+Edit `your_conf_folder/apache2/bot2hook.conf`.
+Rename this file if you like—just keep the `.conf` extension.

-* Change the `CONF_FILE` with the same value that in the docker-compose file.
+* Update `CONF_FILE` with the value found in the docker-compose file.
-* Change the `ServerName` with the domain that you choose to host your Bot2Hook instance.
+* Update `ServerName` with the domain where you’ll host your Bot2Hook instance.

-#### PHP configugration file
+### PHP config file

-Write your own, helping you with the  `sample/config/sample_webhook.conf`.
-Give it the same name that the `CONF_FILE` value, with the `.php` extension.
+Edit `your_conf_folder/config/sample_webhook.php`.
+Name this file with `CONF_FILE` value (found in both the docker-compose and Apache config files), keep the `.php` extension.

-* For production, we recommend to comment the lines `error_reporting`, `display_errors` and `debug`.
+* In production, we recommend you comment the following lines: `error_reporting`, `display_errors`, `debug`.
-* Fill the `signature_key` value with whatever you want!
+* Choose a `signature_key` used for encryption purposes.
+Your pet’s name will do ;)
-* Uncomment the logger part, like in testing, if you want to monitoring Bot2Hook in a Slack channel.
-Just change the priority for less verbose.
+* Uncomment the `logger` part if — as for local testing — you want to monitor Bot2Hook activity in a Slack channel.
+ * Update `priority` to be less notified (e.g. `Logger:CRIT` — check out [Logger documentation](http://framework.zend.com/manual/current/en/modules/zend.log.overview.html#using-built-in-priorities)).
-* Uncomment the `server` part and change the `webhook_url` value with your URL where you want to receive webhooks.
+* Uncomment the `server` part and update `webhook_url` with the URL to receive webhooks.

-## Don't use Webhook, use only RabbitMQ
+## Use RabbitMQ only (no webhooks)

 Bot2Hook use RabbitMQ in background to queue events.
 You can switch webhook process and only use RabbitMQ.
 [MailClark](https://mailclark.ai) use Bot2Hook in this way.